-Full Recovery from Mental Illness is Possible - NAMI article - (on-site page)
+Full Recovery from Mental Illness is Possible - NAMI article - (on-site).

 Permanency in Psychiatric Labeling

-If a client, without drugs, no longer manifests symptoms of the diagnosed disorder over an extended period of time, perhaps because a client has addressed the underlying causes of the symptoms, a psychiatrist might say, "the disorder is in remission, since this or that date."
-This seems to imply that, the cure isn’t final, the "illness" can come up again at any time, it is merely in remission for the time being, but there is always the suspicion that it will flare up again, unannounced and for no reason, like shingles or malaria, which is still lingering in your bloodstream.
+Moreover, if a non-medicated client no longer manifests symptoms of a mental illness, over an extended period of time, perhaps because he or she has addressed the underlying causes of the illness, a psychiatrist may determine that the disorder is in remission.
+This determination implies that the "illness" is not really cured and therefore can reappear again at a future date.
+In other words, the "illness" is only in remission for the time being, but there is always a chance that it will flare up again (unannounced and for no reason) like shingles or malaria, which lingers in your bloodstream.

-There has been controversy over the term "mental illness," or "mentally ill" as well.
-In 1966 Thomas Scheff, Professor, Emeritus of the Department of Sociology, University of California, Santa Barbara, and former Chair of the section on the Sociology of Emotions, American Sociological Association, and President of the Pacific Sociological Association, published the book, Being Mentally Ill.
-Being Mentally Ill challenged the common perception of mental illness, and claimed that mental illness was manifested only as a result of societal influence.
-In other words, society established certain norms and anyone who deviated from those imaginary, societal-imposed norms, to a significant degree, was considered to be "mentally ill".
-The term "mentally ill," then, or "mental illness" itself was part of the psychiatric labeling jargon, and potentially a cause for stigma.
+Controversy has surrounded the terms "mental illness" and "the mentally ill".
+In 1966, Thomas Scheff, professor emeritus in the Department of Sociology, University of California: Santa Barbara, former chair of American Sociological Association: Sociology of Emotions, president of the Pacific Sociological Association and author of the book Being Mentally Ill, challenged the common perception of mental illness by claiming that mental illnesses are manifested only as a result of societal influences.
+In other words, society establishes certain norms and anyone who deviates from those imaginary, societal-imposed norms, to a significant degree, is considered "mentally ill".
+Labeling terms like "mentally ill" and "mental illness" have the ability to lead to permanent stigmatization .

-In Judeo-Christian religious books, those who saw visions and heard voices from the spirit realm were treated with reverence and considered to be prophets.
-In modern psychiatry, an atheistic world-view forms the foundation of thinking, so that out-of-the-ordinary transcendental experiences, are generally interpreted in terms of a biologically-rooted mental illness.
+In Judeo-Christian religious books, those who saw "visions" and "heard voices" from the spirit realm were treated with reverence and considered to be prophets.
+In modern psychiatry, an atheistic world-view forms the foundation of thinking, so that out-of-the-ordinary transcendental experiences are generally interpreted as a biologically-rooted mental illness.